bolliy/ioBroker.sun2000/docs/configuration.md

 * `connect delay`: delay after modbus connected (default: 5000 ms)
 * `auto-adjust`: automatic adjustment of the modbus settings

-## Battery control
+## Energy control
 ### Battery charge control
 The “default TOU settings” is interesting for the “force battery charging from the grid” function, which is required for variable energy prices.
-The controls are set in the opject path `sun2000.0.inverter.x.control.battery`.
+This control is set in the opject path `sun2000.0.inverter.x.control.battery`.
 Some application examples are described in the [wiki](https://github.com/bolliy/ioBroker.sun2000/wiki/Battery-control)
 * `create default TOU setting` : checkbox to activate
+### Force charge discharge battery
+This control is set in the opject path `sun2000.0.inverter.x.control.battery`.
+Some application examples are described in the [wiki](https://github.com/bolliy/ioBroker.sun2000/wiki/Erzwungenes-Laden-und-Entladen-der-Batterie-(Force-charge-discharge-battery))
+### Export control
+This control is set in the opject path `sun2000.0.inverter.x.control.grid`.
+Some application examples are described in the [wiki](https://github.com/bolliy/ioBroker.sun2000/wiki/Begrenzung-Netzeinspeisung-(Export-Control))

 ## Smart logger
 ### SmartLogger settings